JuergenGutsch/blog/_source/_posts/2018-04-12-lightcore2-preview1.md

 We retired the Silverlight integration and I'm not sure whether prism is still a thing.
 If yes I will add my prism integration to the LightCore repository too.
 Currently it is a personal project and not supported by LightCore.
 Prism used the Unity DI container by default and I created an implementation for LightCore.

+## Current State

+To get a release done we have some small open points.

+* We need to update and to cleanup the sample applications.
+* We need to finalize the new documentation.
+The old one is archived.